Port Rowan

 Port Rowan is a town in Norfolk County, Ontario, Canada.
 It is located on Lake Erie, adjacent to Long Point.
-The lakeside community has a population of fewer than 1500 people and sports a number of traditional small businesses such as Twin's Ice Cream Parlour, which has been operating in the town for decades.
+The lakeside community has a population of 1,357 people as of 2021 and sports a number of traditional small businesses which have been operating in the town for decades.

-Walking through Port Rowan is simple provided that caution is taken around traffic.
-The streets can get busy at times but the amount of traffic is light compared to cities like Hamilton, Kitchener, or London.
-Recommended activities include walking, hiking, running, and cycling.
 While most of the streets have sidewalks, people are safer to walk in a single line.
-Walking in this community is possible on a year-round basis and most of the streets are gravel unlike Delhi or Langton where the streets are asphalt.
+Walking in this community is possible on a year-round basis and most of the trails are gravel unlike Delhi or Langton where the trails are asphalt.

-Port Rowan is the home of Robert F. Hill, a film director, screenwriter and actor who worked in Hollywood from the 1910s to the 1960s; specializing in silent films.
+Port Rowan was the home of Robert F. Hill, a film director, screenwriter and actor who worked in Hollywood from the 1910s to the 1960s; specializing in silent films.

 History

 Port Rowan's earliest known inhabitants, from around the year 1000 until approximately 300–350 years later, were the Algonquin nation.
 They were noted flint-workers and evidence of the skill in crafting arrowheads is still to be found in open worked field areas surrounding the hamlet.
 The next wave of inhabitants were the Attawandaron nation, the Neutrals, who occupied the region from about 1350 until their absorption by the Iroquois in the year 1651.
 The last significant native nation to occupy the area was the Mississaugas.

 Key buildings, including John Backhouse`s mill, that date back to the 18th century, remain in existence today.

 During the War of 1812 American soldiers burned all the mills on Lake Erie`s north shore, from the St Clair River to the Grand River, except for the Backhouse mill, and one other.

 According to Ron Brown, in ″The Lake Erie Shore: Ontario's Forgotten South Coast″, Backhouse`s mill was skipped due to powerful connections within the USA.

 The South Norfolk Railway reached Port Rowan in 1886.

 It was acquired by the Canadian National Railway, which operated it until 1965.

 By the mid-1960s, Port Rowan was noted for its close proximity to hunting, fishing, and recreation.
 However, the practicing dentist of that time choose to retire after serving the community since the 1930s.
 As a result, approximately 6000 people were in dire need of a dentist.

 In 1970 New Democratic Party MPP Morton Shulman asserted that Port Rowan was the destination of secret meetings of mafia leaders.

+In 1974, Port Rowan was amalgamated with Houghton, North Walsingham, South Walsingham and part of Middleton township to form Norfolk township.

-In 2001, Haldimand-Norfolk was dissolved into two separate single-tier counties.
-Port Rowan became part of the newly formed County of Norfolk.
+In 2001, Norfolk was amalgamated with Simcoe, Delhi and part of Nanticoke to form an enlarged Norfolk.

 In 2017, Port Rowan was officially named the birdhouse capital of Canada.